davidbobyang/bingetime/README.md

 * add option to show more info on final result box
 * add button to hide/show boxes to see full background
 * animations
-* add button to share on social media
 * implement fallback poster image for 404s
 * add help button
 * implement autocomplete